 Alexander Antelme QC specialises in the fields of product liability, clinical negligence, property damage and personal injury.
 His cases are of the highest value and complexity often covering more than one of his specialist areas.
 He combines a meticulous eye for detail with a common sense, reasonable and practical approach.
-He is an excellent negotiator and a very experienced trial advocate, having recently led a team of five counsel in a three-month liability trial in the Metal-on-Metal Hip litigation.
+He is an excellent negotiator and a very experienced trial advocate.

 UK and international directories recognise Alex as a leader in each of his areas of expertise.

 Alex is listed as a first-tier silk in both Chambers and Partners and the Legal 500.
 He is listed in the International Who’s Who of Product Liability Defence lawyers.